Little Steps Calgary curriculum

 Have You Ever Wondered?

 At Little Steps we believe every child is full of intelligence, curiosity, and wonder.
-I Wonder is our in-house curriculum framework that is built on our foundation of developmentally appropriate practice, play, and relationships.
+I Wonder is our in-house curriculum that is built on our foundation of developmentally appropriate practice, play, and relationships.

 What Is it?